Hedera-Lang-Learn/hedera/README.md

 ./manage.py runserver
 ```

-By default, the there is a background worker that will work synchronously (won't need the worker running to process the lemmatization).
+By default, there is a background worker that will work synchronously (won't need the worker running to process the lemmatization).
 If you want to process asynchronously locally:

 ```
 export RQ_ASYNC=1